CroosJJSE/privacy-policy/README.md

 Ensure security and legal compliance

 3. Sharing Your Information

-We only share information if required by law or in connection with a business transfer (e.g., merger or acquisition).
+We don't share your information with anyone.

 4. Social Logins